Application developers can utilize AeroNavData’s Airport Feature data as base data!

 By graphically displaying NOTAMs that affect a specific en route procedure, a pilot will be able to digest information instantly and identify changes affecting their en route flight path.
 This will modernize flight planning for the pilot, controller, and dispatcher highlighting critical information directly related to the safety of flight.

 The advantages go beyond situational awareness and safety for the pilot alone.
-There are many sectors within the aerospace industry that could benefit from a customized Graphic NOTAM Visualization.
+There are many sectors of the aerospace industry that could benefit from a customized Graphic NOTAM Visualization.
 These sectors include dispatchers, airline operations, aircraft controllers, and airport planners.
 Essentially, anyone who currently accesses published NOTAMs can take advantage of this revolutionary technology.